iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

      <img src="assets/images/iwconfig_at0.png" width="550">
    </div>

-2. Monitor the AP activity in the terminal.
+3. Monitor the AP activity in the terminal.
 You'll see clients attempting to connect:

    <div style="text-align: center;">
      <img src="assets/images/5.png" width="650">
    </div>

+   **Warning:** Modern Android devices (Android 10 and above) may reject unencrypted APs like this one due to security features.
+If your device fails to connect, try:

+   - Using an older device for testing (e.g., Android 9 or earlier).
+   - Disabling Wi-Fi security checks in your device.
+   - Alternatively, use `hostapd` to create an encrypted AP.

 ## 3. Configure Network Routing